templatesell/docile/readme.txt

 Docile includes support for Infinite Scroll in Jetpack.

 == Changelog ==
+= 1.0.8 - April 08 2021 =
+*Tested with 5.7 version of WP
+* Changed year of copyright text

 = 1.0.8 - February 06 2021 =
 * Pro notice for backend is added